 Discussion

-Phenotypic similarity among couples is a well-establish phenomena in the field of epidemiology, most notably among behavioural, anthropometric, and cultural/religious traits.
+Phenotypic similarity among couples is a well-establish phenomena in the field of epidemiology, most notably among behavioural, cognitive, anthropometric, and cultural/religious traits.
 Such similarity is predominantly driven by two main factors.
-First, people tend to choose “mates” with those that are similar with themselves. known as assortative mating (AM).
+First, people tend to choose “mates” with those that are similar to themselves. known as assortative mating (AM).
 Secondly, and less well-studied, couples may influence each other overtime which induces further phenotypic similarity.
-However, phenotypic correlations may be subject to confounding and therefore not representative of true causal relationships.
+However, phenotypic correlations may be subject to confounding and therefore not representative of true causal relationships, i.e. direct mate-choice based on a selected trait.

-In this report, we sought to investigate causal relationships among couples within the UKBB using MR. We analyzed 118 traits, representing a wide range of anthropometric, behavioural, and disease-related traits.
+In this report, we sought to investigate causal relationships among couples within the UKBB using MR. We analyzed 118 traits, representing a wide range of anthropometric-, behavioural-, and disease-related traits.
 We identified 38 traits which showed significant differences between the MR causal estimates and raw phenotypic correlation.
 These results suggest that raw phenotypic correlations among couples are likely subject to confounding due to correlation with other traits.
 For instance, the phenotypic correlation of height among couples was 0.38, while the MR estimate within couples was 0.21 (95%CI: XX, p-val = XX), suggestive that various confounding factors may be playing a role the large phenotypic correlation as compared to causal effect.
-Indeed, we identified many potential confounders of this relationship by examining traits with a causal effect on height and for each potential confounder, calculated the corresponding correlation due to confounding.
-Among the largest effects included comparative height at age 10, household income and lung capacity measures.
+Indeed, we identified many potential confounders of this relationship including comparative height at age 10, household income and lung capacity measures.
 Together these results suggest that while indeed AM exist at both the phenotypic and causal level for height, the phenotypic correlation among couples may be capturing other important aspects of AM including measures of socioeconomic status and various measures of health and fitness.
 When we investigated the impact of common confounders to our entire panel of phenotypes, we found that household income is indeed a strong confounder of observational phenotypic correlations among couples, explaining on average 10% of the couple correlation.
 These results also suggest that phenotypic correlations are significantly confounded by few traits and point to a relatively few key traits which are driving AM observations.